-Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities.
 Level 2 Unadjusted quoted prices in active markets for similar assets or liabilities; unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active; inputs other than quoted prices that are observable for the asset or liability.
 Level 3 Unobservable inputs for the asset or liability.